Bakry-\'Emery curvature-dimension condition and Riemannian Ricci curvature bounds: Dirichlet forms, Markov semigroups, -calculus

-\end{enumerate} If one of these equivalent properties holds, then $\cG=\cV$ (i.e.\ $\cE$ admits the Carr\'e du Champ $\Gamma$ in $\cV$). \end{corollary} \begin{proof} The implication (i)$\Rightarrow$(ii) is obvious, {choosing $s=0$}.
-The converse implication is also true under the regularity assumption of (i): it is sufficient to pass to the limit in \eqref{eq:BEKnu.2} as $s\uparrow t$ and then as $t\downarrow0$.
+\begin{pf} The implication (i)~$\Rightarrow$ (ii) is obvious, {choosing $s=0$}.
+The converse implication is also true under the regularity assumption of (i): it is sufficient to pass to the limit in \eqref{eqBEKnu.2} as $s\uparrow t$ and then as $t\downarrow0$.

-(ii)$\Rightarrow$(iii) follows by \eqref{eq:GG3} when $\DeltaE \varphi\in L^2\cap L^\infty(X,\mm)$; the general case follows by approximation by the same argument we used in the proof of Lemma~\ref{le:B-regularity}.
+(ii)~$\Rightarrow$ (iii) follows by \eqref{eqGG3} when $\DeltaE\varphi\in L^2\cap L^\infty(X,\mm)$; the general case follows by approximation by the same argument we used in the proof of Lemma~\ref{leB-regularity}.

-(iii)$\Rightarrow$(iv): by applying \eqref{eq:fromzeta1} (with obvious notation) we get
+(iii)~$\Rightarrow$ (iv): by applying \eqref{eqfromzeta1} (with obvious notation) we get

-for every nonnegative $\varphi\in \cVz$.
-Thus, setting $h:=\sP t(f^2)-(\sP t f)^2\in L^1_+(X,\mm)$, the linear functional $\ell$ on $\cVz$ defined by $\ell(\varphi):={\rmI_{2K}(t)}\mathbf\Gamma[\sP t f;\varphi]$ satisfies
+for every nonnegative $\varphi\in\cV_{\infty}$.
+Thus, setting $h:=\sP t(f^2)-(\sP t f)^2\in L^1_+(X,\mm)$, the linear functional $\ell$ on $\cV_{\infty}$ defined by $\ell(\varphi):={\rmI_{2K}(t)} \boldsymbol{\Gamma}[\sP t f;\varphi]$ satisfies